South San Francisco, California: Education

 South San Francisco is part of the South San Francisco Unified School District, which also serves portions of the neighboring cities of Daly City and San Bruno.
 The city is home to two public high schools: El Camino High School and South San Francisco High School, which share a cross-town rivalry.
 Baden High School and South San Francisco Adult Education are the city's two continuation schools.
 The city also has three public middle schools: Parkway Heights, Westborough, and Alta Loma, as well as public elementary schools, including: Buri-Buri, Junipero Serra (located in Daly City), Los Cerritos, Martin, Monte Verde (in San Bruno), Ponderosa, Skyline (in Daly City), Spruce, and Sunshine Gardens.

-Several parochial schools are also established in the city: All Souls School, Mater Dolorosa School (recently closed), and St. Veronica's School.
+Several parochial schools are also established in the city: All Souls School, Mater Dolorosa Catholic School (recently closed), and St. Veronica's School.

 The city is served by the South San Francisco Public Library which is part of the Peninsula Library System.